 When it comes to looking after your health, it’s easy to forget about your feet.
 But given you could walk about 128,000 km in your lifetime, healthy feet are an important part of your overall wellbeing.
 Foot problems can have a huge impact on your quality of life.
 If they occur, podiatrists can help.

 What does a podiatrist do?

-Podiatrists are experts in foot and ankle health.
+Podiatrists are experts in foot, ankle and lower limb health.
 They can help to prevent, diagnose and treat a wide range of conditions including: